top of page

 Creating a Music Corner in the Classroom

-Looking Ahead to a Musical Year
+Looking Ahead to More Musical Moments

 Bringing music into the preschool and kindergarten classroom is a wonderful way to foster connections and help children learn and grow.
 I hope you enjoy the suggested activities and wish you a wonderful school year filled with laughter, learning, and music!